 | Air Busan | High-value passenger claim |

-| American Airlines | Big passenger claim |
+| American Airlines | Significant passenger claim |

-| Air India | Passenger + cargo claims |
+| Air India | Passenger and cargo claims |

-| Two cargo planes | Cargo accidents / operational loss |
+| Two cargo planes | Cargo accidents and operational losses |